Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 Key Takeaways:

-Persistent inflation and factors including labour market tightness, GDP growth and global volatility also pose upside risks.
+Persistent inflation and factors including labour market tightness, spending recovery, slow GDP growth and global volatility also pose upside risks.

 Important!